bugcrowd/templates/templates/server_side_injection/file_inclusion/local/template.md

 **DO NOT ACCESS PII**
 -->
-The LFI allows a malicious attacker to read any files on the machine hosting the vulnerable service, this can include secrets such as passwords, certificate information, and Personally Identifiable Information (PII).
+As LFI has been proven - it allows a malicious attacker to read any files on the machine hosting the vulnerable service, this can include secrets such as passwords, certificate information, and Personally Identifiable Information (PII).